HDMI Cable Guide

 As a guideline, 28 AWG is recommended for lengths up to 5m.
 If budget is of concern, you could select a 30 AWG HDMI cable for shorter lengths.

 For lengths ranging from 5m to 10m, 26 AWG is recommended.
 Although, if you are looking to reduce cost slightly, you could select a HDMI cable with 28 AWG conductors in this length range.

 For lengths that range from 10m to 20m, we recommend selecting a cable with 24 AWG conductors.
-Once again if budget is of primary concern, you could select a 26 AWG HDMI cable.
-However, for lengths approaching the 20m mark, this becomes increasingly risky and 24 AWG would offer a much safer choice with a stronger signal in this longer length range.
+Once again if budget is of primary concern, you could select a 26 AWG HDMI cable in this length range.
+However, for lengths approaching the 20m mark, this becomes increasingly risky and 24 AWG would offer a much safer choice with a stronger signal over this longer distance.

-For cable runs over 20m, active solutions such as HDMI repeaters, HDMI over Cat5/Cat6 extenders or active HDMI cables will be required.
+For cable runs over 20m, active solutions such as HDMI repeaters, HDMI over Cat5e/Cat6 extenders or active HDMI cables will be required.